jharwell/libra/docs/startup/config.rst

 because it allows you to specify the exact set of diagnostics to supply to the compiler (see :ref:`usage/project-local/variables`).
 Non-diagnostic flags passed to the compiler are common to all recent versions; additional configurability may be added in the future.
+See :ref:`usage/configure-time/compiler` for more details about supported compiler support.

 LIBRA comes with an internal set of diagnostics targeted at GCC 12, icc 18, and clang-16.